Useful tips on how to behave during a bear encounter or sighting in Trentino

 -

-If you see a bear in the distance, go back the way you came so that the bear has room to continue on its way.
-Important: do not run away!
+If you see a bear in the distance, retreat the way you came, allowing the bear space to continue on its path.
+Important: do not run.

 -

-It is possible that the bear will stand on its hind legs or approach without seeing you, as bears do not have very good eyesight and may not notice the presence of humans.
-In this case, signal your presence by speaking softly so that the bear can sense you without perceiving you as a danger.
-The bear will probably retreat immediately.
+a bear might stand on its hind legs or approach without seeing you, as they have poor eyesight and may not initially notice humans.
+If this happens, announce your presence by speaking calmly so the bear can notice you without feeling threatened.
+It will likely retreat immediately.

 -

-If you get close to a bear (even if it is a mother with cubs), stop, stay calm and back away slowly, without sudden movements and without screaming.
+If you get close to a bear (including a mother with cubs), stop, stay calm and back away slowly, avoid sudden movements and do not scream.

 -

-Do not throw stones or other objects towards the bear.
+Do not throw stones or other objects at the bear.

 -

-If the bear attacks you, do not react, stay calm or lie down slowly with your face down.
-The bear will probably stay close to you without physical contact.
+If a bear attacks, do not counterattack.
+Remain calm or slowly lie face down.
+The bear will likely stay nearby without making physical contact.

 -

-It is difficult to know if it is a fake attack or not.
-Playing dead before the contact gives the bear the feeling that you are not a danger.
-Lie on the ground, interlock your fingers at the back of your neck and shield your head with your arms.
-Try to remain still until the bear stops the attack and moves away.
-Do not run, shout or try to hit the animal.
-If you are wearing a backpack, it can be useful to protect yourself.
+It can be difficult to determine if an attack is genuine or a bluff.
+Playing dead before any contact occurs can signal to the bear that you are not a threat.
+Lie flat on the ground, interlock your fingers behind your neck and protect your head with your arms.
+Remain as still as possible until the bear ceases the attack and leaves.
+Do not run, shout, or attempt to hit the animal.
+A backpack, if worn, can offer some protection.

 -

-Bears are excellent climbers and can run up to 50 km/h.
-So don't try to escape a bear by climbing a tree or running away unless you can get to a safe place (e.g. your car) within a short distance.
+Bears are excellent climbers and can run at speeds up to 50 km/h.
+Therefore, do not attempt to escape by climbing a tree or running, unless you can reach a safe place (such as a car) very quickly.

-- In the Autonomous Province of Trento, a 24-hour telephone number has been in operation for many years, through which the presence of bears can be reported in order to obtain information and help or to report emergencies related to large carnivores.
-The number is also linked to the general emergency number 112.
+- The Autonomous Province of Trento has operated a 24-hour telephone hotline for many years.
+You can use this number to report bear sightings, obtain information and assistance, or report emergencies involving large carnivores.
+This number is also linked to the general emergency number, 112.